4n41yz3r/launchkey-fl-studio-enhanced/README.md

 To find the correct parameter indices for your plugins:
 1. Open FL Studio and load your plugin
 2. Left-click on the plugin in the browser window to see the parameters
-3. The parameter position corresponds to their index numbers starting with 0
+3. The parameter position usually corresponds to their index numbers starting with 0
 4. Add the most useful parameters to your custom mapping

 ### Adding More Pages